 The business and affairs of the Company are managed under the direction of the Board.
-The Board may modify its number of members in accordance with FSC's bylaws, except that no decrease in the number of directors shall shorten the term of any incumbent director.
-The Board currently consists of nine members, of whom five are not "interested persons" of FSC, as defined in Section 2(a)(19) of the 1940 Act.
-The NASDAQ Stock Market ("NASDAQ") requires that the Company maintain a majority of independent directors on its Board and provides that a director of a business development company shall be considered to be independent if he or she is not an "interested person", as defined in Section 2(a)(19) of the 1940 Act.
-Therefore, under both the 1940 Act and applicable NASDAQ rules, a majority of the Board is independent.
+The Board currently consists of eight members, of whom five are not "interested persons" of the Company, as defined in Section 2(a)(19) of the 1940 Act.
+The Board may modify its number of members in accordance with the Company's bylaws, except that no decrease shall shorten the term of any incumbent director.
+The NASDAQ Stock Market ("NASDAQ") requires that the Company maintain a majority of independent directors on its Board and provides that a director of a business development company is considered to be independent if he or she is not an "interested person", as defined in Section 2(a)(19) of the 1940 Act.
+Therefore, under both the 1940 Act and NASDAQ rules, a majority the Board is independent.